felixgateru/supermq/certs/README.md

 # Certs Service

-Issues certificates for things. `Certs` service can create certificates to be used when `Magistrala` is deployed to support mTLS.
+Issues certificates for clients. `Certs` service can create certificates to be used when `Magistrala` is deployed to support mTLS.
 Certificate service can create certificates using PKI mode - where certificates issued by PKI, when you deploy `Vault` as PKI certificate management `cert` service will proxy requests to `Vault` previously checking access rights and saving info on successfully created certificate.

 ## PKI mode